 Types of Asbestos

-The three most widely found of these were; chrysotile, amosite and crocidolite, so it is these principal types that we'll be considering in this article.
+The three most frequently used of these minerals were; crocidolite, chrysotile and amosite, and it is these principal types that we're going to be looking at in this article.

-Chrysotile (White Asbestos) - Also referred to as white asbestos, chrysotile asbestos was the most commonly used form of this deadly material.
-It was used in the manufacture of gaskets, pipe & duct insulation, brake linings and boiler seals, and in the insulation, ceilings, roofs, walls and floors of many Grangemouth homes and businesses.
+Chrysotile (White Asbestos) - Also know as white asbestos, chrysotile asbestos was the most commonly used form of this deadly material.
+It was used in the manufacture of brake linings, boiler seals, gaskets and pipe & duct insulation, and in the walls, insulation, roofs, floors and ceilings of many Grangemouth homes and buildings.

 Asbestos Removal Tasks Grangemouth